In the summer of 1933, the murder trial of a brassy Peabody, Mass., housewife named Jessie Costello captured the world’s attention.

 The bailiff sent her roses every day.
 Crowds cheered her as she cantered to and from the courtroom into a limousine.
 Men sent her as many as 500 love letters a day.
 She even posed for photographers at the cemetery, putting flowers on her husband’s grave.

-Inside the courtroom, she blithely dismissed the evidence: the pharmacist who sold her the poison, the friends who testified the victim had been in the best of health, the fact that Jessie didn’t wait until he was in the ground before collecting his life insurance.
+Inside the courtroom, she blithely dismissed the evidence, including the pharmacist who sold her the poison and the friends who testified the victim had been in the best of health.

 She denied ever seeing a gelatin capsule like the one found in her husband’s stomach, despite testimony she had purchased a box of capsules four months before his death.